pynamodb/PynamoDB/docs/awsaccess.rst

         class Meta:
             aws_access_key_id = 'my_access_key_id'
             aws_secret_access_key = 'my_secret_access_key'
+            aws_session_token = 'my_session_token' # Optional, only for temporary credentials like those received when assuming a role

 Finally, see the `AWS CLI documentation <http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-installing-credentials>`_ for more details on how to pass credentials to botocore.